abalsara/Cornucopia/CONTRIBUTING.md

 1. Complete all the steps under [General prerequisites](#general-prerequisites)

-2. Install a JDK (e.g., [Oracle JDK 21](https://www.oracle.com/java/technologies/downloads/#java21))
+2. Install a JDK.
+We recommend [Java 21](https://www.oracle.com/java/technologies/downloads/#java21) as newer versions may cause compatibility issues.

+3. Ensure that your JAVA_HOME variable is set to the correct Java installation as described on [this page](https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/).

-3. Install [Android Studio](https://developer.android.com/studio) using the default installation options.
+4. Install [Android Studio](https://developer.android.com/studio) using the default installation options.
 This will additionally install the Android SDK and an emulator.

-4. Configure the Android environment variables by following the instructions under [Android configuration](#android-configuration):
+5. Configure the Android environment variables by following the instructions under [Android configuration](#android-configuration).

-5. Build and launch the app
+6. Build and launch the app
    `npx expo run:android`

 ### Android configuration